LadyNeesh/github-docs-example2/README.md

 Good Cloud Engineers use codeblocks for both code and errors that appear in the console.

-Here is an example of using a codeblock for an error that appears in bash.

 ```bash
 begin
   raise StandardError, "An example error"